-Acquired by the Forest Service in the early 1980s, the Fish Creek Falls area offers hikes, a picnic area and signs with nature information.
-The area is also open to bikers and horseback riders.
+Acquired by the U.S. Forest Service in the early 1980s, the Fish Creek Falls area offers hikes, a picnic area and signs with nature information.
+The area also is open to bikers and horseback riders.

 Both the hikes to the overlook and the bridge at the base of Fish Creek Falls are well groomed and easily accessible.

 Eventually, hikers reach the Upper Falls before continuing onto more switchbacks, a meadow area and Long Lake.